Unavailability Handling¶

 Per-Request Override¶

-Override the default failure mode for specific requests:
+Override the default mode for specific requests:

-# Default to FAIL_CLOSED
+# Default to BLOCK via builder

 )